Jason S. McManis

 • Won jury verdicts of $625.6 million and $302 million on behalf of VirnetX Inc. in its patent infringement lawsuits against Apple Inc. VirnetX, Inc. v.
 Apple Inc., No. 10-cv-417/12-cv-855 (E.D.
 Tex.).

-• Represents Anonymous Media Research Holdings in two multi-million dollar patent infringement suits against Samsung and Roku for AMR’s patent portfolio covering a particular type of ACR technology.
+• Represents Anonymous Media Research Holdings in a multi-million dollar patent infringement suits against Roku for AMR’s patent portfolio covering a particular type of ACR technology.
 Anonymous Media Research Holdings, LLC v.
-Samsung Elecs.
-Co., Ltd., No. 2:23-cv-439 (E.D.
-Tex.); Anonymous Media Research Holdings, LLC v.
 Roku, Inc., No. 1:23-cv-1143 (W.D.
 Tex.).

 • Won $9 million dollar verdict in a 3-month jury trial in 2023 for DNOW against multiple former employees and their new company in a trade secret theft and conspiracy matter.
 DistributionNOW v.
 Eoff, et al., Cause No. 22-DCV-294327, 434th Judicial District, Fort Bend County, Texas.

-• Represents LoganTree LP in patent infringement litigation related to wearable fitness technology brought against Apple Inc. and Fossil Group, Inc. currently pending in United State District Courts for the Northern District of California and the District of Delaware.
+• Secured largest settlement in LoganTree LP licensing history in patent infringement litigation related to wearable fitness technology brought against Fossil Group, Inc. in the District of Delaware.
 LoganTree LP v.
-Apple Inc., No. 22-cv-2892 (N.D.
-Cal.); LoganTree LP v.
 Fossil Group, Inc., No. 21-cv-385 (D. Del.).

 • Represents Augmenta LLC and others in defense of claims for theft of trade secrets and declaratory judgment of invalidity of two patents relating to a medical implant device.
 International Medical Devices, Inc. v.
 Robert Cornell, et al., No. 20-cv-3503 (C.D.
 Cal.).